Forest-Modelling-Lab/3D-CMCC-FEM/software/3D-CMCC-Forest-Model/input/DKSoroe/ISIMIP/readme.txt

-for ISIMIP simulations 2001-2099 in Soroe we used:
+for ISIMIP simulations 19xx-2099 in Soroe we used:

--input stand data coming from Andreas Ibrom dataset making an weighted average of 7 dbh-height classes into one single dbh-height weighted average class for 1950 and 2001 data are stored in "Stand_data_andreas_Ibrom.xlsx" file:
+-input stand data coming from Andreas Ibrom dataset making an weighted average of 7 dbh-height classes into one single dbh-height weighted average class for 1960 and 2001 data are stored in "Stand_data_andreas_Ibrom.xlsx" file:
- FILE NAME: "Soroe_stand_1950_ISIMIP.txt" (unique for all simulations starting from 1950) FILE NAME: "Soroe_stand_2001_ISIMIP.txt" (unique for all simulations starting from 2001)
+ FILE NAME: "Soroe_stand_1960_ISIMIP.txt" (unique for all simulations starting from 1960) choice of use 1960 instead 1950 is due to asynchrony between how model managesmanagement and what prescribed by the protocol

 -input soil data coming from database data SOIL.csv and psot processed in Soil_TEXTURE.xlsx file soil texture is a weighted average of texutres for each soil horizon